abachaa/LiveQA_MedicalTask_TREC2017/Readme.txt

 The LiveQA'17 medical task focuses on consumer health question answering.
 We use consumer health questions received by the U.S. National Library of Medicine (NLM).
 We constructed medical question-answer pairs for training and testing, with additional annotations that can be used to develop question analysis and question answering systems.

-Please refer to our overview papers for more information about the constructed datasets and the LiveQA Track:
+Please refer to our overview paper for more information about the constructed datasets and the LiveQA Track:

 	- Asma Ben Abacha, Eugene Agichtein, Yuval Pinter & Dina Demner-Fushman.
 Overview of the Medical Question Answering Task at TREC 2017 LiveQA.
-TREC, Gaithersburg, MD, 2017.

-	- Eugene Agichtein, Asma Ben Abacha, Eric Nyberg, Donna Harman & Yuval Pinter.
-Overview of the TREC 2017 LiveQA Track.
 TREC, Gaithersburg, MD, 2017.

 A summary of the constructed medical datasets is below.

 If you use these datasets, please cite our paper: